Los Angeles Memorial Sports Arena: Closure and replacement

 The Sports Arena was demolished in order to replace it with a more in-demand facility — a soccer-specific stadium that would house an MLS team.
 On May 18, 2015, Los Angeles Football Club announced its intentions to build a privately funded 22,000-seat soccer-specific stadium at the site for $250 million.
 The stadium would be completed by 2018.

 From March 15 to 19, 2016, Bruce Springsteen performed a series of three sold-out concerts, the last events held in the arena.
 When he introduced his song "Wrecking Ball" during the last concert, he opened by saying "We gotta play this one for the old building...
 We're gonna miss this place, it's a great place to play rock 'n' roll."
 The arena closed after the last concert.
 Demolition began in September 2016 for the new stadium development.
 After a groundbreaking for the new stadium, the arena was demolished between August and October 2016.
-Banc of California Stadium now stands in the old Sports Arena footprint.
+BMO Stadium now stands in the old Sports Arena footprint.